 Illustration 3.
 DF supply chain and geographical locations.
 Source: Author (Ghosh)

 East Medinipur, however, draws an elaborate frame of market network and DF trade routes.
-By the outset of khoti season in October, the laya (khoti owner) requires capital for grooming the campsite – preparing boats and nets, form the crew to be hired and perhaps pay advance to some of them an advance, storing usual supplies, meet expenses necessary for fish drying on the beach, and so on.
-Alike Sundarbans, the whole or bulk of the capital (and sometimes domestic loans) is received as an advance or dadan from a trader (the bepari or byabasai).
-However, this advanced money often does not flow as a single package, the laya might need more money during the course of the season which simply add up to make the total dadan.
 The market threads are sequentially constituted by fish processors or layas, traders or beparis, aratdars or wholesalers, retailers and consumers.
-Within the processing wing labourers are, however, specified to men-women as well as child workers who are entitled to spreading, sorting, monitoring the fishes during the whole of drying process.
-Often the workers are deployed from the families of fishermen or crew members (Payra et al. 2016).
+Within the processing wing labourers are men, women and as child workers who spread, sort, and monitor the fishes during the whole drying process.
+Often the workers are recruited from the families of fishermen or crew members (Payra et al. 2016).
 Beparis are relatively professional traders who buy DF from fish processors or layas, and generally sell it to the wholesalers as well as retailers.
-However, retailers also buy DF from the wholesalers.
-After the DF reaches to retailers, it is set for both national and international exports.
-In West Bengal, Egra market at East Medinipur is the largest regulated DF market which dispenses the fishes from Sundarbans as well as Medinipur.
-A good variety of DF from all processing hubs of coastal West Bengal (Digha Mohona, Sankarpur, Jaldha, Junput, Sagar Island, Frasergunj) and Odisha usually foregathers to this market to be exported to the international markets- Bangladesh, Nepal, Sri Lanka, Indonesia, Japan, Thailand as well as national markets such as, Assam, Siliguri, Odisha, Bihar, Maharashtra and parts of southern India.
+However, retailers also buy DF from the wholesalers (illustration 4).
+After the DF reaches retailers, it is sent for both national and international exports.
+In West Bengal, Egra market at East Medinipur is the largest regulated DF market which trades fish from the Sundarbans as well as Medinipur.